-- reviewing the group's adherence to the generally accepted principles of i) good governance (4.4.1 above); - monitoring the group's performance in delivering the duty to act effectively, ii) efficiently and economically (5.2.3 above); - monitoring the group's performance in the delivery of the duties described at 5.1.2(a), 5.2.9 and the general financial duties at 5.3.1 - 5.3.3; - reviewing the reasonableness of any decision to suspend Standing Orders (SO 3.9), considering reports on non-compliance with Prime Financial Policies (PFP 1.2.1) and scrutinising any proposed changes thereto (PFP - reviewing the group's arrangements to manage all risks and receive appropriate assurance thereon through an integrated governance framework51; - satisfying itself that there is an effective internal audit service (PFP 3) and adequate arrangements for countering fraud (PFP 4), reviewing the work and findings of the external auditors, approving any changes to the provision or delivery of assurance services (PFP 3.4 (b)); - reviewing the annual report and financial statements before submission to the governing body and group. - the Remuneration Committee, which is accountable to the governing body and makes binding and final determinations about the remuneration, fees and other allowances for employees and for people who provide services to the group and on determinations about allowances under any pension scheme that the group may establish as an alternative to the NHS pension scheme.
-The governing body has approved and keeps under review the terms of reference for the committee, which include information on its membership^{52.} In addition, the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Remuneration Committee: - determining the remuneration, fees and other allowances payable to group and governing body members, employees or other persons providing services to the group, including the remuneration and conditions of service of the senior team and the allowances payable under any pension scheme it may establish under paragraph 11(4) of Schedule 1A of the 2006 Act, inserted by Schedule 2 of the 2012 Act;
+- 6.9.3 Committees of the Governing Body the governing body has appointed the following committees: - (a) the Audit and Governance Committee, which is accountable to the governing body and provides it with an independent and objective view of the group's financial systems, financial information and compliance with laws, regulations and directions governing the group, so far as they relate to finance and governance.
+The governing body has approved and annually reviews the terms of reference for the committee, which include information on its membership48.
+In addition the group or the governing body has conferred upon or delegated the following functions, connected with the governing body's main function49, to the Audit and Governance Committee: - i) reviewing the group's adherence to the generally accepted principles of good governance (4.4.1 above); - ii) monitoring the group's performance in delivering the duty to act effectively, efficiently and economically (5.2.3 above); - iii) monitoring the group's performance in the delivery of the duties described at 5.1.2(a), 5.2.9 and the general financial duties at 5.3.1 5.3.3; - iv) reviewing the reasonableness of any decision to suspend Standing Orders (SO 3.9), considering reports on non-compliance with Prime Financial Policies (PFP 1.2.1) and scrutinising any proposed changes thereto (PFP 1.5.1); - v) reviewing the group's arrangements to manage all risks and receive appropriate assurance thereon through an integrated governance framework50: - vi) satisfying itself that there is an effective internal audit service (PFP 3) and adequate arrangements for countering fraud (PFP 4), reviewing the work and findings of the external auditors, approving any changes to the provision or delivery of assurance services (PFP 3.4 (b)); - vii) reviewing the annual report and financial statements before submission to the governing body and group. - (b) the Remuneration Committee, which is accountable to the governing body and makes binding and final determinations about the remuneration, fees and other allowances for employees and for people who provide services to the group and on determinations about allowances under any pension scheme that the group may establish as an alternative to the NHS pension scheme.
+The governing body has approved and keeps under review the terms of reference for the committee, which include information on its membership51.
+In addition, the group or the governing body has conferred or delegated the following functions, connected with the governing body's main function, to the Remuneration Committee: - i) determining the remuneration, fees and other allowances payable to group and governing body members, employees or other persons providing

-49 See Appendix H1 Terms of Reference of the Audit and Governance Committee
+See Appendix H1 Terms of Reference of the Audit and Governance Committee